amoogeona11/Portfolio/README.md

 ---

 ## 🚗 UGV Simulation
-**Hanyang University - Department of Automotive Engineering Senior Project**
+**At Hanyang University - Department of Automotive Engineering Senior Project**

 - Developed a differential-drive robot in URDF
 - Exploited [sjtu_drone](https://github.com/tahsinkose/sjtu-drone) as a goal point